A Gothic Revival Masterpiece

 Home to the same family since it was built in 1852, the Grade I-listed house sits within 10 acres of private gardens and woodlands, offering the perfect backdrop for a wedding or family celebration.

 Your Visit to Treberfydd

-We also welcome visits by private groups (10 or more) at any time of the year by private appointment.
-Please click on the 'Your Visit' link above for more details.
+We also welcome visits by private groups (10 or more) by private appointment.

 Although a family home, Treberfydd House is available for weddings or private events, offering exclusive use of the house, gardens and grounds.
-We also offer bed and breakfast in the house for groups, and self-catering in two beautifully converted properties.
-For more information please click on the links above, or email us using the information below.
+We offer B&B accommodation in the house for groups of up to 10, and have two self-catering properties; the Barn (sleeps eight) and the Saddlery (sleeps six).